-The European Economic Area (EEA) Financial Mechanism and Norwegian Financial Mechanism main aim is to reduce social and economic disparities and strengthen bilateral relations with 15 Central and South European countries, including Slovenia.
+The European Economic Area (EEA) Financial Mechanism and Norwegian Financial Mechanism (NFM) main aim is to reduce social and economic disparities and strengthen bilateral relations with 15 Central and South European countries1, including Slovenia.
 Among the main priority areas, financed by the Mechanisms and Slovenian national contribution, is also the field of education.

-Therefore, the EEA/Norway Grants Scholarship Fund SLOVENIA intends to increase institutional cooperation between donor and Project Promoter states by supporting the educational institutions to establish interinstitutional agreements and based on that increase inter institutional cooperation in the form of student and staff mobility, study visits, exchange of experts or further networking.
+Therefore, the EEA/Norway Grants of the Slovenia Scholarship Fund intend to increase institutional cooperation between donor and Project Promoter states by supporting the educational institutions to establish inter-institutional agreements and based on that increase inter institutional cooperation in the form of student and staff mobility, study visits, exchange of experts or further networking.